francocurotto/YDDM-re-old/NOTES.md

 archer monsters.
 They can attack any monster though.
 Their movement crest is 2 per square.
-- Warp vortex is a special item that summons a vortex, and other monsters can move thourgh the vortex.
+- Warp vortex is a special item that summons a vortex, and other monsters can move through the vortex.

 # 2021-03-01
 To celebrate the start of the month, dungeon state